dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 relates to chart creation.
 But if you share your macro with someone who uses an

-earlier version, you’ll find out about it quickly.
+earlier version, you'll find out about it quickly.
 Bottom line?
 If you rely on the

 macro recorder for chart-related macros, make sure that you test the macros with